weibin-austin/reporting-generation-system/README.md

-# Antra SEP java evaluation project
 ## 1. Setup the environment and make it run.
  All three projects are Sprintboot application.<br>

- Need to setup AWS SNS/SQS/S3 in order to use the async API.(Videos in LMS)<br>
+ Need to setup AWS SNS/SQS/S3 in order to use the async API.<br>

- Make sure to update your <i>application.properties</i> file with your AWS IAM account secrets and region.(Videos in LMS)
+ Make sure to update your <i>application.properties</i> file with your AWS IAM account secrets and region.

  AWS Lambda(Sending email) is optional.
 Code is in [sendEmailCode.py](./lambda/sendEmailCode.py)

-## 2. Understand the structure and details
+## 2. Project structure and details
 Look at the [ReportingSystemArchitecture.pdf](./ReportingSystemArchitecture.pdf)

 ## 3. Make improvement in the code/system level.